marksikaundi/Orbit/README.md

 ### Orbit Workspaces

-Projects are first-class.
+Projects are first class.
 Each workspace can remember:

 | Remembers | Examples |
 | :-------- | :------- |